snapserv/action-container-builder/README.md

 ### Build Phase

-- `target_image`: Specifies the desired repository name for the container image which is being built by this action, e.g.
+- `target_repository`: Specifies the desired repository name for the container image which is being built by this action, e.g.
   `my-user/my-image` or `my.docker.registry/my-user/my-image`.
 While you
   must specify a fully-qualified image repository including the server and namespace, you shall **not** specify a tag.

-- `target_registry_username`: Specifies the username for authenticating against the registry used by `target_image`.
+- `target_registry_username`: Specifies the username for authenticating against the registry used by `target_repository`.
 Consult the documentation of your favorite registry to know what you need to specify, however this is equivalent to using `docker login`.

-- `target_registry_password`: Specifies the password for authenticating against the registry used by `target_image`.
+- `target_registry_password`: Specifies the password for authenticating against the registry used by `target_repository`.
 Same remarks as for `target_registry_username` apply.

-- `cache_image`: Overrides the default repository name for the cached container build stages.
-By default, this will be set to `target_image` suffixed with `-cache`.
+- `cache_repository`: Overrides the default repository name for the cached container build stages.
+By default, this will be set to `target_repository` suffixed with `-cache`.

-- `cache_registry_username`: Specifies the username for authenticating against the registry used by `cache_image`.
+- `cache_registry_username`: Specifies the username for authenticating against the registry used by `cache_repository`.
 If not specified, this defaults to using the same value as `target_registry_username`.

-- `cache_registry_password`: Specifies the password for authenticating against the registry used by `cache_image`.
+- `cache_registry_password`: Specifies the password for authenticating against the registry used by `cache_repository`.
 If not specified, this defaults to using the same value as `target_registry_password`.

 - `build_context`: Specifies the path to the Docker build context, relative to the repository.
 This defaults to `.`, which would include